 Orient Watch Brand Reputation

 Orient is one of the best and most widely recognized watchmakers in Japan.
-They are now a subsidiary of Seiko, but they continue to build their own movements, which is why the quality remains excellent.
+They are now a subsidiary of Seiko, but they continue to build their movements, which is why the quality remains excellent.

 This discussion will give you an idea of the high quality of Orient watches.
 One watch collector said that his Orient Dive watch, which cost him less than $200, gets the same respect as his $22,000 Audemars Piguet Royal Oak.
-An Orient collector also pointed out how accurate the movements are, and relatively affordable considering that they are made in-house.
+An Orient collector also pointed out how accurate the movements are and relatively affordable considering they are made in-house.

 According to this article, which focuses on Orient watches, the brand’s dress watches is one of the best-priced entry-level watches one can have–one that made it to their list is a Bambino.

 When it comes to top-notch Japanese quality and value, Orient is a trusted brand.
 Whether it’s a dress watch, a diver, or something that you can match with your daily outfit, the brand has a wide array of options.
 Below, we’ll discuss the most notable ones.

 Orient Watch Collections